 - 1. From Assets and Compliance | Device Collections choose to Create Device Collection. - 2.
 Name the Device Collection (Clients with EMET Installed), and choose the limiting collection. - 3.
 On the membership rules page, click Add Rule, and choose a Query Rule. - 4.
-Name the query, and choose Edit Query Statement. - 5.
+Name the guery, and choose Edit Query Statement. - 5.
 In the criteria tab, click the yellow star. - 6.
 In Criterion Properties, keep the type as Simple value, and choose select. - 7.
 Choose Installed Applications as the attribute class. - 8.
 Choose Display Name as the Attribute. - 9.
-After clicking OK, click the Value button.
+After clicking OK, click the Value button. - 10.
+Choose EMET from the list of values.
+At least one system will have to have reported its hardware inventory up post-EMET client install for this value to be populated.
+If it's not in the list, simply type the value in. - 11.
+After completing the query rule, choose how often to evaluate this collection.
+We will be targeting EMET configuration to this collection, so evaluate it as often as needed.
+Also, it has to be kept in mind that this collection will only be populated when inventory information from clients (with EMET installed) is sent to the server.
+By default, inventory is sent every 7 days.